Overview of the 2022 Demographics Profile Dashboards

-This Demographics Profile dashboard presents a synthesis of demographic information describing Active Duty (Army, Navy, Marine Corps, and Air Force) and Reserve component (Army National Guard, Army Reserve, Navy Reserve, Marine Corps Reserve, Air National Guard, Air Force Reserve, and DHS’s Coast Guard Reserve) members and their families.
+This Demographics Profile dashboard presents a synthesis of demographic information describing active-duty (Army, Navy, Marine Corps, Air Force and Space Force) and reserve component (Army National Guard, Army Reserve, Navy Reserve, Marine Corps Reserve, Air National Guard, Air Force Reserve, and DHS’s Coast Guard Reserve) members and their families.
 It serves as a reference tool for professionals who develop policy or deliver programs and services to military members and families in the Armed Forces.
 For previous years’ pdf reports, please visit Military OneSource Demographics Profiles.

 Presentation of Information